Toshiba asks financial firms to help with UK nuclear project cost -sources

-TOKYO Toshiba Corp (6502.T) is asking Japanese financial institutions to help fund a nuclear project in northwest England, sources with direct knowledge of the matter said, as the conglomerate seeks ways to ease its financial burden after a $1.3 billion accounting scandal.
+TOKYO Dec 10 Toshiba Corp is asking Japanese financial institutions to help fund a nuclear project in northwest England, sources with direct knowledge of the matter said, as the conglomerate looks for ways to ease financial burdens after a $1.3 billion accounting scandal.

-Toshiba holds a 60 percent stake in the NuGen UK nuclear joint venture with France's Engie (ENGIE.PA), and plans to provide three of its Westinghouse AP1000 reactors for the Moorside project to be built near the Sellafield nuclear site in west Cumbria.
+Toshiba holds a 60 percent stake in the NuGen UK nuclear joint venture with France's Engie, and plans to provide three of its Westinghouse AP1000 reactors for the Moorside project to be built near the Sellafield nuclear site in west Cumbria.

 While financing plans have yet to be formally drawn up, the scandal has made it more difficult for Toshiba to take on its planned share of the building costs by itself, the sources said, adding that they estimate its share of those costs at more than $2 billion.